About Equine Assisted Services (EAS)

 Enrolling in EATSF Services

-If the individual is available at the time/day of the lesson opening, EATSF personnel will complete a detailed phone interview.
+If the potential participant is available at the time/day of the lesson opening, an EATSF Team Member will complete a detailed phone interview.

-If the lesson is still considered appropriate after review, EATSF personnel will send a Program Application, via email and request the $25 processing fee at this time.
+If the lesson is still considered appropriate after review, an EATSF Team Member will send a Program Application, via email and request a $25 processing fee.

-Once a completed Program Application is received, EATSF personnel review all elements for Precautions & Contraindications.
+Once a completed Program Application and Medical History Form is received, an EATSF Team Member and the Program Team will review all elements for Precautions & Contraindications.

-An onsite assessment is scheduled to further confirm appropriateness.
+An on-site assessment is scheduled to further confirm lesson suitability.

 If all steps are successful, the individual is enrolled into the EATSF program.